heymeowcat/SoundDriftPlayer/README.md

 To create a distributable package:
 `npm run make`

-This will create platform-specific packages in the  `dist`  folder.
+This will create platform-specific packages in the  `out`  folder.

 ## Usage